bmth-arg-wiki/bmth-arg-wiki.github.io/pages/music/song-butterflies.md

 ---
 title: "Butterflies ft.
 Amy Lee"
 categories: ["music"]
+description: "The song One Day The Only Butterflies Left Will Be In Your Chest As You March Towards Your Death ft.
+Amy Lee from the album POST HUMAN: SURVIVAL HORROR."
 ---
 # One Day The Only Butterflies Left Will Be In Your Chest As You March Towards Your Death ft.
 Amy Lee